garciart/network-automation/README.md

 - Bind the GNS3 local server gateway to the bridge.
 - Connect the router to the bridge through the TAP.

->**NOTE** - All the following commands are contained in an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable").
-I highly recommend that you first set up and run GNS3 manually, so you can understand how GNS3 bridging works.
-Afterwards, you can use the script to start GNS3.

-First, we need to find out the name of our host machine's isolated Ethernet network adapter.
-We do not want to use the primary interface, since we will be overwriting the IP address and other information.
+First, you need to find out the name of our host machine's isolated Ethernet network adapter.
+You do not want to use the primary interface, since you will be overwriting the IP address and other information.

 Per RedHat's [Consistent Network Device Naming conventions](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/ch-consistent_network_device_naming "Consistent Network Device Naming"), network interfaces for Ethernet will start with ```em```, ```en```, and ```et``` (e.g., ```em1```, ```eth0```, etc.) in CentOS.
 Open a Terminal and look for your isolated network interface, by inputting ```ip addr show label e*```: